muhammad-ammar/edx-analytics-dashboard/docs/en_us/dashboard/source/Enrollment_Geography.rst

 Now Open 'til Midnight
 =========================

-As their course launched, a course team realized that they had almost as many students enrolled from India as from their own country, the United States.
+As their course start date approached, a course team realized that they had almost as many students enrolled from India as from their own country, the United States.
 To provide the same experience to students participating across time zones, the team adjusted their schedules to provide additional discussion moderattion coverage.

 Another team that saw a similar geographic trend in course enrollments before